cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-Note (rationale of CTRBASE): The nonce used in defining CTRBASE is needed, for example, for the case where a user registers the same password repeatedly, choosing a fresh PrivU each time while the value of the server's OPRF key kU stays fixed.
+Note (rationale of CTRBASE): The nonce used in defining CTRBASE is needed, for example, for the case where a user registers the same password repeatedly, choosing a fresh skU each time while the value of the server's OPRF key kU stays fixed.
 This results in the same encryption key but different plaintexts which requires a changing nonce.
 Eight bytes are more than enough for this.